apostoldevel/ocpp-cs/README.md

 Version 1.5 uses SOAP over HTTP as the RPC/transport protocol.
 Version 1.6 uses SOAP and JSON over WebSocket protocol.

-See [Releases](https://github.com/apostoldevel/apostol-cs/releases) for mode details.
+See [Releases](https://github.com/apostoldevel/apostol-cs/releases) for more details.

 Framework
 -